Tasman Council

 Tasman Council is a local government body in Tasmania, situated in the south-east of the state.
 Tasman is classified as a rural local government area and has a population of 2,404, the region covers both the Tasman and Forestier peninsulas, with Nubeena the principal town.

 History and attributes

 The Tasman municipality was established on 1 January 1907.
 Tasman is classified as rural, agricultural and medium (RAM) under the Australian Classification of Local Governments.

-Port Arthur, Nubeena and Koonya are the main towns.
+Port Arthur, Nubeena and Taranna are the main towns.
 The local government area contains the Tasman National Park and a large range of tourism sites including the former penal settlement of Port Arthur, now one of the eleven Australian Convict Sites listed on the World Heritage Register; Eaglehawk Neck and the Tessellated Pavement amongst many others.